 - Find out the definition of each data point

 Build or improve talent sourcing solutions

-With Coresignal’s public resume and firmographic data, make intelligent talent acquisition possible by building or improving AI-based talent sourcing solutions.
+With Coresignal’s employee and firmographic data, make intelligent talent acquisition possible by building or improving AI-based talent sourcing solutions.
 AI-based recruitment tools help recruiters source high-quality talent and improve hiring decisions.

 Boost recruitment efficiency

-Recruitment data such as professional skills, job experience, education, and other data points maximize recruitment efficiency by incorporating rich public resume data into algorithmic models.
-Our public resume data and firmographic data can also improve efficiency by enriching databases for data-driven hiring.
+Recruitment data such as professional skills, job experience, education, and other data points maximize recruitment efficiency by incorporating rich employee data into algorithmic models.
+Our employee data and firmographic data can also improve efficiency by enriching databases for data-driven hiring.

 Hundreds of unique data points

 Our high-quality people and company datasets include hundreds of unique data points from 20 total sources.
 This richness guarantees a high degree of flexibility in how you can use the data.